 Speaking and Listening for Communication is an English as a Second Language class taught remotely in real time.
 This part-time course is designed to meet the needs and schedules of individuals who cannot take courses during the workday.
 The focus of this course is on speaking and listening skills, but reading and writing may be included according to the wishes of the class.
-The course is open to members of the university (students, faculty and staff) as well as to internationals in the City of Pittsburgh and the surrounding areas.
+The course is open to individuals who are looking to improve their English proficiency and prefer the convenience of a remote class experience.
+This course is intended for intermediate to low-advanced learners of English (at least 52 on the iBT TOEFL, 470 on the paper-based TOEFL, or 120 on the computer-based TOEFL).
+Students must take the ELI's entrance exam to ensure that the course is appropriate to their level of language proficiency.

 Dates and Times

-- Speaking and Listening for Communication is offered each term (Fall, Spring and Summer).
+- Speaking and Listening for Communication is usually offered Fall and Spring.

 Speaking and Listening for Communication is taught through Zoom.
 Students must have access to audio- and video-capable technology (preferably a computer or laptop), and a basic (1.5 Mbps) DSL Internet/WiFi connection or a cellular/satellite connection.
 A cable or fiber Internet service will further enhance your learning experience, but it is not required.
 Students will be asked to use their video during classes and must be able to use the Breakout Room function in Zoom.
 All classes will be taught synchronously.
 Classes will not be recorded.